stefan-mueller/ger-man-2017/README.md

 # Corpus of the 2017 German federal election manifestos
 This repository contains the 2017 German federal election manifestos of the six most popular parties (CDU/CSU, SPD, Bündnis 90/Die Grünen, DIE LINKE, AfD, FDP).

-You can load the manifestos into R as a [quanteda](github.com/kbenoit/quanteda) corpus.
+The manifestos are loaded into R as a [quanteda](http://github.com/kbenoit/quanteda) corpus.
 You can clone the repository to use the text corpus.
 You can also download the file [corpus_ger_man_2017.Rdata](https://github.com/stefan-mueller/ger-man-2017/blob/master/manifestos-corpus/corpus_ger_man_2017.Rdata) to your machine and use the following command to import the texts as a quanteda corpus.
 The raw manifestos are available as PDF files in the folder [manifestos-pdf](manifestos-pdf).

 ```r
 ## Load packages